StackExchange/dnscontrol/docs/_providers/gandi.md

 {% endhighlight %}

 ## New domains

-If a domain does not exist in your Gandi account, DNSControl will *not* automatically add it.
+If a domain does not exist in your Gandi account, DNSControl will *not* automatically add it with the `create-domains` command.
 You'll need to do that via the control panel manually.